CPScript/CPScript/README.md

 **About me**:
  * 17
- * Computers = cool 😎 👍
- * I specialize with: Networking, Hacking, Machine learning, and being a professional dumbass :P
+ * I specialize with: Networking, Hacking, Machine learning
  * I also enjoy making simple automation tools, mostly every repo I make here is one.

 **Quotes**: